 Best durable puppy lead

 Made from long-wearing materials and heavy-duty hardware, the RUFFWEAR Front Range Leash is a durable option that should be pretty chew-proof.
-It's made from webbing, which is a woven fabric that adds strength making it a durable option for making dog leads out of it.
-The stand-out feature is the clip that attaches to your pup's collar or harness because, as well as being lightweight yet strong, it swivels for ease of putting on and it's lockable so you don't need to worry about it accidentally coming loose and your dog slipping their lead.
-It also has a handle-like design near the clip so you can easily grab your pup when you're up close and need to keep them nearby.
+It's made from webbing – a woven fabric that adds strength – making it a durable choice for dog leads.
+The stand-out feature is the clip that attaches to your pup's collar or harness because, while being lightweight yet strong, it swivels for ease of putting on.
+It's lockable, so you don't need to worry about it accidentally coming loose and your dog slipping out of their lead.
+It also has a handle-like design near the clip so you can quickly grab your pup when you're up close and need to keep them nearby.

 Pros